-6 Experimental Results
+6. Experimental results

-6.1 Testing Datasets
+6.1.
+Testing datasets

 We tested the performance of the eye detector on three different types of datasets.
-The first dataset was the BioID dataset (Frischholz and Dieckmann, 2000; Jesorsky et al., 2001), a freely available collection of face images with eyes labeled.
+The first dataset was the BioID dataset [15,20], a freely available collection of face images with eyes labeled.
 This dataset contains 1521 images with good lighting conditions and frontal faces, and most subjects had their eyes open.
 This was to make it easier to compare our results with other eye-detection systems.
 The second dataset was more challenging, consisting of 400 images collected from the Web and digital cameras.
 We are making this dataset available at http://mplab.ucsd.edu.
 These images varied widely in image quality, lighting condition, background, facial expression, head orientation, head size (with respect to the image), and image quality, and contained 200 eyes-open and 200 eyes-closed examples.
 Measuring performance on this dataset allows us to compare how different parameter choices affect the quality of the system in unconstrained situations.
 We believe that if one can achieve good performance in this highly unconstrained dataset, then one can expect very good performance in better controlled situations.
 None of the images in this testing dataset was used in training.

-The third dataset consisted of ten different heads in 153 different poses each, artificially generated from the USF Human ID 3-D database (Blanz and Vetter, 1999).
+The third dataset consisted of ten different heads in 153 different poses each, artificially generated from the USF Human ID 3D database [3].
 Each head in the database, obtained using a laser scanner, contains structure (3D coordinates) and texture (24-bit RGB color) information for each point on the surface, suitable for rendering a high-quality still of the face at any position.
-Each of the ten randomly chosen heads we used for our experiments was positioned from -40 to 40 degrees in elevation and 0to40 degrees in azimuth, in increments of 5 degrees, then rendered.
+Each of the ten randomly chosen heads we used for our experiments was positioned from -40 to $40^{\circ}$ in elevation and $0-40^{\circ}$ in azimuth, in increments of 5°, then rendered.
 This dataset was used to provide an estimate of the performance of the face detection and eye detection components of the system as the pose was varied.

-6.2 Eye Detection Experiments
+6.2.
+Eye detection experiments

 We tested the effect of the size and location of the receptive field used for eye detection.
 The receptive field size was expressed as the ratio q of the distance between the eyes.
-Location was expressed as "face-centered" or "eyecentered".
-Varying patch size from small enough to cover just the iris (q=.11) to large enough to cover an area four times the size of the head (q=2.5) results in a U-shaped curve, with the best performance coming from the patch with size q=1, which covers about 80% of the face.
+Location was expressed as "face-centered" or "eye-centered."
+Varying patch size from small enough to cover just the iris (q = .11) to large enough to cover an area four times the size of the head (q = 2.5) results in a U-shaped curve, with the best performance coming from the patch with size q = 1, which covers about 80% of the face.
 The best centering condition was eye-centered.
 The median accuracy of the best eye-detector under these conditions is 1/5 of an iris on the BioID dataset and 1/3 of an iris on the difficult dataset from the Web.
-Tables 1 and 2 show the results for each patch condition using different decision methods.
+Tables 2 and 3 show the results for each patch condition using different decision methods.
 These include choosing the maximum likelihood patch, taking the weighted average of the 10 most likely patches, taking the maximum posterior patch, and taking the weighted average of the 10 patches with the largest posterior.
 The fourth technique yielded the best results.
-Figure A.1 shows examples of this system at work.
+Fig. 17 shows examples of this system at work.